smartfog/fogflow/doc/tutorial/fogflow.md

 - accepts "Temperature" Entity Type as SelectCondition, "id" as granularity and "all" as SelectedAttributes,
 - publishes a context entity of type "result" in Streams.

-# Simulate an IoT device
+# Simulate an IoT device to trigger the Fog Function
-**Temperature type device simulation can be used instead of manual update.**
-1. Simulate devices:
-2. Run the simulated devices:

-# Trigger the Fog Function

 There are two ways to trigger the fog function: